 In 1788, Hegel went as a student to Tübingen with a view to be ordained into the Christian Ministry, as directed by his parents.
 Instead he became a devoted philosophy and classics students for two years and graduated in 1790, ultimately, showing little interest in theology.
 Upon graduation, Hegel then dedicated his life to the study of philosophy and Greek literature and became a private tutor.

 He took up a number of tutorships in parallel to his tireless dedication to his intellectual pursuits.
-However, it wasn’t until 1799 when he was at last able to pursue his dream of an academic metformin generic or brand online career – made possible by the death of his father and a small inheritance that allowed him to take the risk of becoming a privatdozent (unsalaried lecturer).
+However, it wasn’t until 1799 when he was at last able to pursue his dream of an academic career – made possible by the death of his father and a small inheritance that allowed him to take the risk of becoming a privatdozent (unsalaried lecturer).
 In January 1801, he arrived at the University of Jena, where the philosopher Friedrich Schelling had been a professor since 1798.

 His work, influenced by Immanuel Kant, Johann Gottlieb Fichte, and Friedrich Schelling, thus continued in the classical German philosophical tradition.